 Ports and Passes - the Pacific Northwest Tide and Current Guide, covers all the waters from Olympia WA to Glacier Bay AK.

-The 2022 Edition has been re-organized to make it easier to use and to find any location you are interested in.
-This video shows you how to use the book to find tidal heights and current speeds in more than 1,000 locations coast-wide.
-This presentation (in PDF format) and worksheets for calculating tides and currents at secondary stations are also available on our resources page.
+In 2022 Ports and Passes was reorganized to make it easier to use.
+This video shows you how to use the redesigned 2022 and 2023 editions to find tidal heights and current speeds in more than 1,000 locations coastwide.
+This presentation (in PDF format) and worksheets for calculating tides and currents at secondary stations are available on our Resources page.

 Johnstone Strait, BC, and the associated passages in the Discovery Islands archipelago of British Columbia is one of the most complex tidal current regimes in the world.
 This video covers a typical 24-hour period in the area.
 Timing is drawn from Canadian Hydrographic Service data.
 Slack water, either Turn to Flood or Turn to Ebb, is shown as an "O".
 You will notice that at certain times, some of the passages are flooding, some are ebbing and others may be slack.
 This video is not to be used for navigation.
 It is intended to demonstrate the complexity of the system and the challenges that mariners and recreational boaters alike will find in the area.
 For detailed information on tides and currents in the area, see Ports and Passes - the Pacific Northwest Tide and Current Guide.